Updated on September 7, 2021

 Under California law, a petition to confirm an award must be served and filed at least 10 days, and no later than 4 years, after service of the award on the petitioner.
 (Code Civ.
 Proc. §§ 1288, 1288.4.)
 In other words, if you want to convert your arbitration award into a judgment, you must file your petition to confirm within 4 years after the date the award was served.
 Accordingly, upon receipt of your arbitration award, it is important to determine and calendar the last day to file a petition to confirm the same to make sure you do not miss your deadline to do so.

-Schorr Law has experience with arbitrations and the judicial proceedings involved post-arbitration.
+Our professional real estate lawyers at Schorr Law has experience with arbitration and the judicial proceedings involved post-arbitration.
 We know each step of the process from initiating an arbitration complaint to obtaining an arbitration award.
 By knowing each step we are able to efficiently guide our clients towards an enforceable award.
 For more information on a free consultation, regarding arbitration or confirming and enforcing an arbitration award, please contact us at (310) 954-1877 or email@example.com.